Equivalent theories of liquid crystal dynamics: Reductions for continua with broken symmetry

 \section{Reductions for continua with broken symmetry}

 This section generalizes the two constructions previously applied to nematic liquid crystals to arbitrary continuum systems with broken symmetry.
 More precisely, the rotation group $SO(3)$ for the orientational order is replaced by an arbitrary Lie group $\mathcal{O}$ acting transitively on an order parameter manifold $M$ and $\mathfrak{so}(3)\cong \mathbb{R}^3$ by the Lie algebra $\mathfrak{o}$ of $\mathcal{O}$.
-Then, if $n_0\in M$ is a given order parameter variable, it follows that $M$ is the coset manifold $\mathcal{O/P}$, where $\mathcal{P}:=\mathcal{O}_{n_0}\subset\mathcal{O}$ is the isotropy subgroup fixing $n_0$.
-This is precisely the same setting as in \cite{GBTr2010}.
+Then, if $n_0\in M$ is a given order parameter variable, it follows that $M$ is the coset manifold $\mathcal{O/P}$, where $\mathcal{P}:=\mathcal{O}_{n_0}\subset\mathcal{O}$ is the isotropy subgroup fixing $n_0${, i.e. Here, the concatenation notation $\chi n_0$ is used for the $\mathcal{O}$-action on $M$.
+The explicit expression of this group action depends on the special case under consideration.} This is precisely the same setting as in \cite{GBTr2010}.